Why Tessa stopped keeping her faith to herself.

-Tessa and Alexandra looked at the 2+, and they realized that Pam was at Threshold One: trusting a Christian for the first time (insert link to Threshold One).
+Tessa and Alexandra looked at the 2+, and they realized that Pam was at Threshold One: trusting a Christian for the first time.
 Alexandra gave her some practical advice about building trust and stoking curiosity.
 Later that week, Tessa said, “Pam, you remember that nice thing you said about me being your first Christian friend?
 I am new at talking about my faith, so I was quiet.
 But I’m really interested in why I’m your first Christian friend.”
 Pam opened up about her spiritual background, and her negative experiences with church.
 When her parents went through a divorce a few years ago, an uptight person at school told her, “Your parents are going to hell because God hates divorce.”
 Tessa gave Pam a big hug and said she was so sorry.
 After that, most nights after they turned off the lights, Pam would pepper Tessa with questions about faith, the Bible, and Jesus.

 Tessa told Alexandra about all of this, “I think she is ready to explore Jesus for herself, but how would we do that?”

-“What if you led a Group Investigating God (insert link to GIG), a investigative bible study with her?
+“What if you led a Group Investigating God, a investigative bible study with her?
 She can take a look at Jesus words and life herself.”
 Tessa decided to invite a few of her and Pam’s friends from the dorm to look at Jesus’ story together.
 Before their first meeting, Tessa freaked out as she prayed and prepared, “What if no one shows up?!”
 Pam and four other of her non-Christian friends showed up, and to her delight, they had a great discussion about Jesus’ interactions with the Samaritan woman at the well.
 They showed up the following week, and week after that.
 Pam in particular began to open up about her questions and the pain she was experiencing in her broken relationships with family.

 Making an invitation